 1. Select the text zone (pressing one of the flags) for which you want to change the language.

 2. Select the language using the language selector.

 The selected language is immediately assigned to the selected text zone.
 For easy visualization the 3 text zones are shown with flags representing the selected language.
 The same applies for the main screen, where you can switch easily between your configured languages.

-If you enable that switch, all your text will be stored on your iCloud Drive.
+If you enable 'Store on iCloud' switch, all your text will be stored on your iCloud Drive.
 If you disable it your text is stored locally on your device.

 Press this button if you want to restore previously made purchases.
 Normaly expired subscription are renewed automatically on opening the upgrade screen, but life long Pro Versions are not.
 If you own these and did a reinstall of Dictate or got a new device you have to restore by pressing this button.

 All restore actions are for free, because you already have payed for them.

 All devices running Dictate (with iCloud storage model enabled) synchronise their text automatically.
 This is possible due to the predefined and unchangeable filenames: 'textzone_A.txt', 'textzone_B.txt' and 'textzone_C.txt'.

 Sometimes it takes a longer time to update the text on all devices.
 Sometimes the sync gets lost.
 In this case switch off and on again the iCloud storage on the device which has lost its sync.

 You can access your dictations as a text file at the following filesystem locations.
 The exact location depends on your selected storage model (iCloud or Local) and on the platform (macOS or iOS).